Bataan: Martial law era

 It was also during Martial Law that construction on the Bataan Nuclear Power Plant began in Morong, in 1976.
 Marcos had announced an intention to build a nuclear power plant in July 1973, not long after the declaration of Martial Law, and a presidential committee was set up to review proposals, of which there were two - one each from General Electric and Westinghouse Electric.
 The committee preferred the proposal of General Electric's bid although it cost more, because it contained detailed specifications for the plant.
 But Marcos, in a deal brokered by crony Herminio Disini, overrode then and signed a letter of intent awarding the project to Westinghouse, despite the absence of any specifications on their proposal.
 The project was plagued with problems throughout construction, including location, welding, cabling, pipes and valves, permits, and kickbacks, as well as setbacks such as the decline of Marcos's influence due to bad health and PR fallout from the incident at the Three Mile Island nuclear reactor.
 A subsequent safety inquiry into the plant revealed over 4,000 defects.
-Another issues raisead regarding it was the proximity of a major geological fault line and of the then-dormant Mount Pinatubo.
+Another issue raised regarding it was the proximity of a major geological fault line and of the then-dormant Mount Pinatubo.
 By March 1975, Westinghouse's cost estimate ballooned to US$1.2 billion without much explanation.
 The final cost was $2.2 Billion for a single reactor producing half the power of the original proposal.
 Many problems identified in earlier stages remained throughout construction, as reported by inspectors though denied by Westinghouse.
 The power plant was responsible for generating 10% of the country's external debt, despite never actually operating.

 Contemporary era

+During the tenure of Governor Albert Garcia, 1Bataan started to be used as the province's identity and logo on 8 November 2013 where its Facebook page was launched now serving as an account of the provincial government.

 On 14 March 2020, Bataan recorded one of the earliest cases of COVID-19 infection outside of Metro Manila, with a male patient from Orani being the 64th recorded case in the Philippines.
 Bataan later became one of the provinces under the Enhanced community quarantine in Luzon.